ditrit/specimen/README.md

 _Yaml-based data-driven testing_

-Specimen is a yaml data format for data-driven testing.
-This enforces separation between _feature being tested_ the _data_ used for testing.
+Specimen is a data-driven testing library as well as a yaml data format.
+It enforces separation between the _feature being tested_ and the _data_ used for testing.

 It comes with a golang implementation for loading the data, checking its format, running your golang _test boxes_ (called _code boxed_) and comparing the result with the expected one.